 Brian is the COO of Denver Institute for Faith & Work and directs the 5280 Fellowship.
 With a background in biology, Brian knows how central a theology of work is to both a rich professional life and a flourishing society.
 He holds an M.Div. from Denver Seminary, a M.Ed. in exercise physiology from the University of Texas, and a B.A. in physiology and B.S. in exercise science from the University of California at Davis.
 With 13 years in pastoral ministry and 4 years as faculty at Denver Seminary, Brian is one of Denver’s leading voices on theology of work and vocation.

 Throughout the session, Fellows will learn from seasoned experts in a wide variety of sectors about key issues in the city and distinct industries.
-Senior leaders will meet with small groups of Fellows to share about their career, workplace, and faith in the context of their leadership.
+City leaders will meet with small groups of Fellows to share about their career, workplace, and faith in the context of their leadership.
 A select group of leaders will also share during Saturday teaching sessions and weekend retreats.
 Below are several examples of the industries and leaders that Fellows have interacted with.

 Abraham Nussbaum, M.D., M.T.S., is an attending psychiatrist on the adult inpatient service at Denver Health and an assistant professor of psychiatry at the University of Colorado School of Medicine.
 He earned a master’s degree in medicine and theology from Duke Divinity School and is the author of The Pocket Guide to the DSM-5(TM) Diagnostic Exam.
 Abraham skillfully integrates faith into his work as psychiatrist, a field considered to be among the most secularized of all professions.

 Karla Nugent is a founding partner and chief business development officer at Weifield Group Electrical Contracting and the Denver Business Journal's 2014 Corporate Citizen of the Year Award Winner.
 Weifield is widely respected for its cutting edge electrical construction projects as well as its commitment to corporate philanthropy.
 Under Karla’s leadership, Weifield created an apprentice program that supports at-risk individuals in learning prefabrication, safety, and basic electrical construction.
-Karla is also a mother of two and an active community volunteer.